 What we do

 We support people with learning disabilities - known as Earthworkers – and volunteers to manage 3.5 acres of beautiful eco-gardens in St Albans.
 Our discipline is called social and therapeutic horticulture.

 Our pilot project, Earthworks on Wheels, empowers Earthworkers to go into the community to use skills learned at Earthworks to care for the gardens of vulnerable people.

 Onsite workshops for children and young people with learning disabilities, and our summer scheme for young adults, offer purposeful activities and an education in horticulture.

 We engage with our local community through our monthly stall on the St Albans' Farmers Market, where we sell our produce.
-We invite the pubic to share our gardens and experience social inclusion at our seasonal events and workshops.
+At our seasonal events and workshops, we champion social inclusion, protection of the environment, and sustainable living.